If you have a budding freelance career, you may be wondering how to shift it from being a lucrative hobby into a full-fledged business.

 - Adhere to any applicable state laws.

-Those are just the broad strokes of the steps of setting up your business as a legal entity.
+Those are just the broad strokes of the steps of setting up your business as a legal entity in your freelance career.
 Be sure to research each one to make sure all of your paperwork is in order and your needs are covered.

 According to The Balance contributor Jen Hubley Luckwaldt, networking is a huge part of making it as a freelancer.
 Luckwaldt advises that networking is important both to prevent isolation—because you won’t have traditional coworkers—and to build up a client base.
 She recommends using social media to boost engagement, make and maintain connections.